Folkestone Groomers Directory

 Double Coats: Never Shave

 Golden Retrievers, German Shepherds, Huskies — never shave these dogs (except for medical reasons or severe matting).
-Their double coat is natural insulation and cooling.
+Their double coat is natural insulation that actually keeps them cool in summer and warm in winter.[6]
+The undercoat and topcoat work together, creating air pockets that regulate temperature and protect skin from sun damage.
 Learn more in our double‑coated breeds guide.

 Why shaving double coats is bad: